-Ubiquity’s Single(k) plan is a solo 401k retirement plan designed to meet the needs of one-person, owner-only, businesses.
+Ubiquity’s Single(k)® plan is a solo 401(k) retirement plan designed to meet the needs of owner-only businesses.

-This plan is designed for freelancers, independent contractors, and other “1099 workers” who do not work for large companies with HR and Benefits departments.
+This plan is designed for those who are self-employed entrepreneurs who have chosen to run sole proprietorships instead of working for large companies with HR and Benefits departments.

-In a standard solo(k) plan, you can only contribute the 401k limit, plus 25% of your pre-tax income via Profit Sharing.
+In a standard solo(k) plan, you can only contribute the 401(k) limit, plus up to 25% of your pre-tax income via Profit-Sharing.

-In a traditional 401k, your contributions are made pre-tax.
-This means contributions come out of your paycheck before taxes and grow in your account tax-free.
+In a traditional 401(k), your contributions are made pre-tax.
+This means contributions come out of your paycheck before taxes and grow in your account tax deferred.
 Then you withdraw your money at retirement, your distributions are taxable to you.

-Note: If your employer matches a portion of your contributions, the employer contributions are also pre-tax but they do not affect the $19,000 annual personal limit.
+Note: If you, as the employer, match a portion of your contributions, these contributions are also pre-tax but do not affect the $20,500 annual personal limit.

-After-tax contributions are made with money you’ve already paid tax on (similar to Roth contributions) and grow tax-free.
+After-tax contributions are made with money you’ve already paid tax on (similar to Roth contributions) and grow tax deferred.

 According to the IRS, after-tax contributions can be directly converted to Roth via in-plan Roth conversions or rollover to a Roth IRA, without paying any taxes.
 The Mega Backdoor Roth strategy takes advantage of this loophole.

-Taylor is 55 years old and allocates the maximum contribution of $19,000 plus the over-50 catch-up to her 401(k) for a total of $25,000.
+Taylor is 55 years old and allocates the maximum contribution of $20,500 plus the over-50 catch-up to her 401(k) for a total of $27,000.
 Taylor’s kids are out of college this year and she is able to use the additional cash flow towards her retirement savings.
 Taylor would like to fund a Roth because she wants her retirement income coming out tax-free, unlike her traditional 401(k) plan, where her income will be taxable upon withdrawal.
 However, Taylor is not permitted to directly fund a Roth IRA because her income is too high.

-How the strategy works: With this $37,000 after-tax contribution, Taylor is able to move these funds into her Roth 401k, creating an in-plan Roth conversion.
-Since the $37,000 was after-tax this conversion has no tax implications.
-Now that these funds are labeled Roth they will not be taxable upon withdrawal.
+How the strategy works: With this $40,500 after-tax contribution, Taylor is able to move these funds into her Roth 401(k), creating an in-plan Roth conversion.
+Since the $40,500 was after-tax, this conversion has no tax implications.
+Now that these funds are labeled Roth, they will not be taxable upon withdrawal.

 Taylor continues to do this each year for the next five years, building up her Roth.
 Had she only made direct contributions to a Roth IRA — assuming she qualified from an income standpoint — Taylor would have been subject to the annual maximum of $7,000 (the $6,000 limit plus $1,000 for being over 50).
 With Mega Backdoor Roth strategy, Taylor can contribute significantly more than what she could have saved in a Roth IRA on a yearly basis.

 Fast forward to retirement, Taylor now has a pool of money in her Roth monies that she can access tax-free — unlike her traditional 401(k) plan.
-An additional benefit is that – assuming she converts these funds to Roth- they will not be subject to the required minimum distribution rules, meaning she is not forced to take her money out at 70½.
+An additional benefit is that assuming she converts these funds to Roth IRA, they will not be subject to the required minimum distribution rules, meaning she is not forced to take her money out at 72.